m0euk/RDS-Bridge/README.md

 1. Download **`index.html`** from the [Releases](https://github.com/m0euk/RDS-Bridge/releases) page.
 2. Double-click it — it opens in your browser from `file://`.
 (Use a Chromium browser.)
-3. Start **SDRConnect** with your RSPdxR2 and a device started, and enable its WebSocket API.
+3. Start **SDRConnect** with your SDRplay receiver and a device started, and enable its WebSocket API.
 4. In RDS Bridge, press **Connect**, then **Start**.
 Tune by clicking the waterfall or typing a frequency, and watch the RDS decode.